tulios/mappersmith/README.md

 ...
 ```

-Just keep in mind that the configurations and processors will be prioritized by their order, and the global configurations does not have a `match` key.
+Just keep in mind that the configurations and processors will be prioritized by their order, and the global configurations do not have a `match` key.

 ## <a name="gateway-implementations"></a> Gateway Implementations